SAP-samples/teched2025-BTM163/exercises/ex3/README.md

 ## Exercise 3.1 Record process "Creating a Sales Order with Sales Quotation Reference"

 1. Create a Test step folder for "Create Sales Quotation" under Process and in the left panel, click on tab User assets.
-Click on + for App Navigation via Tiles to add it to your script., like shown in the screenshot.
+Search for **App Navigation via Tiles** Click on + icon to add it to your script., like shown in the screenshot.
 <br>![](/exercises/ex3/images/CALM_SO_01.png)

 2. Move your Reusable Test Block under the Create Sales Order folder and enter a X as value for Manage Sales Order, as shown in the screenshot below.